 Maintaining a tradition of quiet innovation dedicated to the health and nutrition of dogs and cats since 1908, Fromm Family Foods is a family-owned and operated artisan dog and cat food company based in Wisconsin.
 Dedicated to food safety, Fromm ensures that every ingredient is tested and sampled before meeting their Wisconsin manufacturing facilities.
 With some of the highest inclusion levels of fresh meats, fish, fruits, vegetables, and real Wisconsin cheese, Fromm offers a holistic recipe for all types and tastes of dogs and cats, including grain-free, limited ingredient, puppy, and everything in between.

-Chicken, chicken broth, chicken liver, duck, salmon, flaxseed, tomato paste, salt, potassium chloride, Minerals [dicalcium phosphate, zinc sulfate, zinc proteinate, ferrous sulfate, copper sulfate, calcium iodate, copper proteinate, iron proteinate, manganese sulfate, manganese proteinate, cobalt sulfate, cobalt proteinate], xanthan gum, dried egg product, locust bean gum, taurine, Vitamins [calcium carbonate, Vitamin E supplement, niacin supplement, thiamine mononitrate, vitamin A acetate, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, Vitamin B12 supplement, Vitamin D3 supplement, folic acid].
+Turkey, turkey broth, turkey liver, lentils, pumpkin, tomato paste, potassium chloride, salt, salmon oil (preserved with mixed tocopherols), Minerals [dicalcium phosphate, zinc sulfate, zinc proteinate, ferrous sulfate, copper sulfate, calcium iodate, copper proteinate, iron proteinate, manganese sulfate, manganese proteinate, cobalt sulfate, cobalt proteinate], xanthan gum, locust bean gum, taurine, Vitamins [calcium carbonate, Vitamin E supplement, niacin supplement, thiamine mononitrate, vitamin A acetate, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, Vitamin B12 supplement, Vitamin D3 supplement, folic acid, choline chloride].

 |Crude Protein (min)